ssoi/baydar/README.md

 determining an appropriate threshold for rejecting the null hypotheses and controlling the family-wide error rate (FWER) or false discovery rate (FDR).
-However, often in the case of some test statistics an analytical formula is unavailable or the assumptions underpinning such a formula are unrealistic (e.g. small sample sizes or non-Gaussian data).
+However, often in the case of some test statistics an analytical formula is unavailable or underlying model assumptions are unrealistic or unmet (e.g. small sample sizes or non-Gaussian data).
 In these cases, a resampling-based test is desirable.
-However, this approach can be computationally infeasible: To reject H0 at a significance threshold of 1E-06, which is common in GWAS studies, at 1 million SNPs would require 1 trillion resamples.
+However, this approach can be computationally infeasible: To reject H0 at a significance threshold of 1E-06, which is common in GWAS studies, at 1 million SNPs would require at least 1 trillion resamples.
 # Algorithm
 To avoid this pitall, [Wang *et al.*](http://www.biomedcentral.com/1471-2105/10/198/) proposed a Bayesian scheme  for the differential allocation of resamples.
 The